FontysVenlo/PRJ4-iOS-Doc/README.md

 ![ScreenShot](/loopback4/apiExplorerGetEmployees.png)

 ## Frontend

+### URLSession and Alamofire
+The simple frontend app is to show how https request are done with *URLSession*.
+Besides what Swift offers, there is also the option to use a framework wrapping the URLSession functionality.
+One of the most widely used frameworks in this area is *Alamofire* for which there also is elaborated documentation (https://github.com/Alamofire/Alamofire).
+Groups are allowed to use this *Alamofire* instead of *URLSession*.
+This focus of this example is on *URLSession*.

 Intro URLSession, URL, dataTask, Alamofire, Completion Handler/Closure

 ### Create GUI with button
+The first step is to create a new iOS single view app.
 Select the Main.storyboard and add a button labelled *Get/Employees*.
 Do this via the *+* sign on the top right of the window.
 Open the assistant editor via the menu Editor -> Assistant.
 Control drag the button to the ViewController.swift file just beneath the class declaration.
 Configure Connection: Action, name: getEmployees, type: UIButton.
 This defines the function getEmployees() which will be called whenever the button is pressed.
 Inside the function body add *testGetEmployees()*.
 The only thing *getEmployees()* does is call the yet to be defined function *testGetEmployees()*.